-Killarney National Park was the fist national park in Ireland.
+Killarney National Park was the first national park in Ireland.
 It was founded in 1932 and expands over 25,000 acres.
-Within the park you will find the Lakes of Killarney, Torc, and Managerton Mountain.
-The national Park is worldwide known for its incredible scenery and is very popular not just with tourists but also locals.
+Within the park, you will find the Lakes of Killarney, Torc, and Mangerton Mountain.
+The National Park is worldwide known for its incredible scenery and is very popular not just with tourists but also locals.

 Muckross Traditional Farms

 Muckross Traditional Farms is a wonderful experience for tourists to experience how Irish people lived in the 1930s and 1940s.
 Tourists can visit three Irish farms and experience the different chores Irish people had to do on a daily basis.
 The farms are of different in size starting from the smallest to the largest.

 Muckross Gardens is one of the most beautiful gardens in Ireland.
 It is over fifty acres of garden and consists of natural limestone rockery, large lawn areas, water garden, beautiful bright flowers, & trees.
 It has beautiful collections of Azaleas, & Rhododendron in the park.
 The park is open to the public all year around.